-The reality of course is that there will always be negotiation.
+The reality of course is that there will always be a negotiation.
 The client always wants to pay less for the goods and the seller always wants to sell more products for more money.

 Make sure that your expectations are fair and clear.
-Is the price right, are the goods readily available and if not what are the time lines for delivery?
+Is the price right, are the goods readily available and if not what are the timelines for delivery?
 Are the products standard or do they have to be customized and if so what does that entail?
 Delivery schedules should be put into place as well as payment schedules.

-If you need to test certain products to ensure quality etc., then this also needs to be documented into your process as well as what the physical tests are.
+If you need to test certain products to ensure quality etc., then this also needs to be documented in your process as well as what the physical tests are.
 The acceptable levels are in terms of the quality and functionality of the product.

 Next time we will have a look at a few more steps that need to address in your procurement process.